 We love this one-pot Cajun shrimp recipe!
 It’s spicy, savory, salty, smoky, and every bite packs a big punch.

 To ensure every morsel of this is yummy, you’ll start by toasting the cajun seasoning in butter and adding the uncooked rice, stirring until each grain is coated.

 The rice is then engulfed in chicken stock and left to cook until light and fluffy.

 You’ll add the butter and Cajun-coated shrimp to the pot for the last 15 minutes of the cooking time, nestling them on top to steam and turn bright pink.

-Loaded with onions and peppers, fajitas are a terrific, almost healthy dinner that takes very little prep time.
+Loaded with onions, peppers, and shrimp, these sizzling fajitas are a terrific dinner that takes very little prep time.

 Just slice the veggies, coat in the seasoning, and roast or fry until tender.

 With the Mexican seasoning, it’s just as good as what you’d get at a restaurant.
 But, I say it’s even better because you can enjoy it in the comfort of your own home.